idfarbanecha/Github/README.md

 Where:

-  -t is the number of genes for each trait
+  -t is the number of genes for each drug (column sum)

-  -P is the matrix containing the p-values for each gene
+  -P is the matrix containing the p-values for each gene-trait association

-  -Q is the number of drug targets
+  -Q is a matrix with 0 and 1 (0= the drug does not target the gene, 1= the drug targets the gene)

 ## DrugB.rmd